callanalexander/pardalote/docs/01_install.md

 2. Obtain the pardalote source
 3. Create the pardalote environment
 4. Verify the installation
+5. See quick start guide for a 'new python user' explanation

 If a stage fails, consult [troubleshooting](04_troubleshooting.md)
 ---